 The Cervical Cancer Screening Laboratory is transitioning from a conventional cytology collection method to liquid based cytology (LBC) to:

-- Speed return of conventional cytology Pap test results
+• Speed up the return of conventional cytology Pap test results

 The sampling technique for LBC is the same as for both conventional cytology.
 It is not expected that patients will perceive any difference during the examination.